steemjet/steemjet-website/README.md

 <p>Here’s your first stop…<p>

 <b>STEEM HIGH</b>
-Steem high – learn how steem can fill you dreams.
+<br>Steem high – learn how steem can fill you dreams.

 <br>
 <b>OUR VISION</b>
-Imagine an ecosystem flooded with talented superstars living the steem dream.
+<br>Imagine an ecosystem flooded with talented superstars living the steem dream.
 That’s what we hope to achieve.
 Steemjet – On the wings of superstars, we are words and steem.